manumoreno/dotfiles/README.md

 ## Neovim
 * Using packer for plugin management.
 Will migrate to Lazy soon.
-* While most lsp and plugins appear to be working fine they might need further tweaking (e.g. indent_blankline)
+* While most lsps and plugins appear to be working fine they might need further tweaking (e.g. indent_blankline)
 * Some plugin config files may not be in use.
 They are there because at some point I attempted to use them.

 ## Credits